Wirecloud/wirecloud/docs/installation_guide.md

     $ adduser --system --group --shell /bin/bash wirecloud

-Remember to use this user for creating new instances, for running the `manage.py` script and for running the wirecloud instance (e.g. when using Apache).
+Remember to use this user for creating new instances, for running the `manage.py` script and for running the WireCloud instance (e.g. when using Apache).

 New instances of WireCloud can be created using the `wirecloud-admin`'s